MicrosoftDocs/win32/desktop-src/sidebar/system-shell-drive-driveformat.md

 - Sidebar.Exe
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.Shell.Drive.driveFormat property

 \[ The Windows Gadget Platform/Sidebar is available for use in the operating systems specified in the Requirements section.
 It may be altered or unavailable in subsequent versions. \]

 Gets whether the system storage device is formatted with Microsoft Windows NT File System (NTFS) or FAT32 permissions.

 This property is read-only.